bet4a/d3wiki/Upgrading-to-3.0.md

 There is now a wide variety of geographic projections available for D3 3.0 in the [d3.geo.projection plugin](/d3/d3-plugins/tree/master/geo/projection).
 Correspondingly, **the rarely-used Bonne projection has been moved from the core library to the plugin**, and **the d3.geo.azimuthal projection has also been replaced with separate projections for each mode**: d3.geo.orthographic, d3.geo.azimuthalEqualArea, d3.geo.azimuthalEquidistant, d3.geo.stereographic and d3.geo.gnomonic. **The albers.origin method has also been replaced by the generic projection.rotate and projection.center methods.**

 Lastly, **the alias d3.geo.greatCircle has been removed**; use d3.geo.circle instead.
 Also, did you know that you can now use d3.geo.circle to draw circles?
 This is an easy way to approximate [Tissot’s indicatrix](http://bl.ocks.org/4052873).

+## Arrays

+* Removed d3.{first,last}.
+* Removed d3.split.

+## Geom

+* Moved d3.geom.contour to d3-plugins.
+* Removed [x, y] input support for d3.geom.quadtree; use {x: x, y: y} instead.

+## SVG

+* Removed aliases d3.svg.{mouse,touches}; use d3.{mouse,touches} instead.

+## Other Miscellany

+* the main library is called d3.js in the repo, but still d3.v3.js on d3js.org
+* examples are now hosted on bl.ocks.org, rather than the git repo
+* d3.js should be served with utf-8; not a new feature, but important

 ## Why These Changes Were Made